How to Practice Laghu Shankhaprashalana Its Benefits and Precautions.

 Preparation

-• Add about 1 teaspoon of salt per liter of water (same preparation as Purna Shankhaprashalana).
+- Approximately 1 teaspoon of salt per liter (follows the same preparation as Purna Shankhaprashalana).

 The Process